rvm/rvm-capistrano/README.md

 The following code will:

 - detect `ruby@gemset` used for deployment
-- install RVM and Ruby on `cap deploy:detup`
+- install RVM and Ruby on `cap deploy:setup`

 Example: